Long Island police dodge questions about evidence in Rex Heuermann home

 Investigators in Long Island have dodged questions about a crucial piece of evidence believed to have been found inside the family home of Gilgo Beach serial killer Rex Heuermann.

-The DA repeatedly refused to confirm or deny the existence of the potentially harrowing piece of evidence but did confirm the existence of the walk-in underground vault.
+The DA repeatedly refused to confirm or deny the existence of the potentially harrowing piece of evidence but did confirm the existence of the walk-in underground vault beneath the property that he shared with his family.

 “The vault is big enough to walk into and it’s in the basement,” he said, adding that “like the rest of the house, [the vault] was cluttered”.

+When pressed about the mattress and whether anything other than firearms were found inside the vault, he doubled down and said “I’m not going to speak on that”.

+“There were a number of items of evidence but I’m not going to say especially where,” he said.

-He also refused to comment on whether or not there was evidence that things had been burned on the grounds of the home.
+The DA also refused to comment on whether or not the search had uncovered any trophies taken from the victims or if there was evidence that items had been burned on the grounds of the home.

 “There were a number of disturbances that were found in the ground but we don’t know what it is,” he said.

-Among the trove of evidence inside the “very cluttered” one-storey property, “no human remains” were found, he said.
+Among the trove of evidence inside the “very cluttered” one-storey property, no human remains were discovered, the DA said.

-However, he noted it will take time for the crime lab to test the trove of items seized for the likes of blood, hairs, fibres or other trace evidence which would indicate whether or not any of his alleged victims were killed at the property.
+However, he noted that it will take time for the crime lab to test the trove of items seized for the likes of blood, hairs, fibres or other trace evidence which could indicate whether victims were killed at the property.

-He emphasised that the property was “cluttered” with a lot of boxes and items.

-“The house could be categorised as cluttered so there is a great deal of stuff that was recovered so we’re just going to have to go through it but that slate of items is quite large,” he said.
+“The house could be categorised as cluttered so there is a great deal of stuff that was recovered so we’re just going to have to go through it but that slate of items is quite large,” said Mr Tierney.

 There was “not one thing that jumps out” among the evidence at this point, he said.

+Investigators previously revealed that a trove of around 270 guns had been seized from the home.
+Mr Heuermann has legal permits for 92 handguns and also owned several long guns.

-The search of the home has now come to an end after investigators spent almost two weeks combing through the property, seizing items and digging up the yard for clues about the murders.
+The search of the home came to an end on Tuesday after investigators spent almost two weeks combing through the property, seizing items and digging up the yard for clues about the murders or looking for trophies that the alleged killer took from his victims.

-In the 12 days since Mr Heuermann was arrested in connection to the infamous serial killer case, investigators have been searching for evidence tying him to the murders including any trophies taken from the victims.

 On Monday, search teams were spotted carrying out a “major excavation” of the backyard with cadaver dogs and a ground-penetrating radar machine scouring the ground before excavators dug up the earth with a backhoe.

-Suffolk County Police Commissioner Rodney Harrison previously revealed that they believe at least some of the murders took place inside the home.
+Suffolk County Police Commissioner Rodney Harrison previously revealed that they believe at least some of the murders may have taken place inside the home.

 Mr Heuermann’s wife and children were out of town at the time of each of the three murders he is charged with.

-Mr Tierney said that, under federal law, Mr Heuermann’s DNA cannot be entered into state or national databases to see if he is tied to other unsolved cases until he is convicted.
+As well as looking into his connection to the murder of Brainard-Barnes and the other Gilgo Beach victims, law enforcement agencies are now also looking into unsolved murders and missing persons cases all across the country.

+Police in Las Vegas and South Carolina – where Mr Heuermann owns properties – and Atlantic City – where several sex workers have been found murdered – have confirmed they are eyeing the suspect in cold cases.

-Yet, he confirmed that investigators are speaking to “lots of witnesses” further afield across the country.
+Mr Tierney said in Tuesday’s press conference that investigators are speaking to “lots of witnesses” who may have encountered Mr Heuermann across the country.

 “We’re interviewing a great deal of people,” he said.